 During the Spring Meeting a subject of current interest relating to public international law or private international law is discussed.
 For this meeting two or sometimes three speakers are invited to give a brief introduction on the chosen subject.
 This is followed by a debate.
 Usually, this meeting is held in The Hague during the evening hours.
+In 2020, the Spring Meeting took place online, in light of COVID-19.
 Often, English is spoken to render the meeting accessible to a broader audience.
 The introductions are not published.
 Generally, the meeting ends with drinks.

 Traditionally, the Annual General Meeting is held in the afternoon of the first Friday in November.